Cranberry7/Aegis-AI/README.md

 ## 🌟 Overview

-**Sarvaha AI** is a production-ready, microservices-based intelligent customer support platform that automates query resolution using advanced AI techniques.
+**Aegis AI** is a production-ready, microservices-based intelligent customer support platform that automates query resolution using advanced AI techniques.
 The system combines **Retrieval-Augmented Generation (RAG)**, **multi-agent orchestration**, and **real-time streaming** to provide context-aware, accurate responses to customer queries.

 ### Key Highlights